-Logging of System Security Events
+Logging System Security Events

-The MUSE file server and workstations should be configured to log Windows security events to the Windows Viewer.
+The MUSE application server and workstations should be configured to log Windows security events to the Windows Viewer.
 At each file server and workstation, repeat the following steps to set up this audit.

-1. Click Start > Programs > Administrative Tools > Local Security Policy.
-The Local Security Settings window appears.
+Click Start > Programs > Administrative Tools > Local Security Policy.
+The Local Security Settings window opens.